assemblymade/meta/app/views/faq_groups/basics.md

 The projects are open and transparent, and anyone can help build them, whether you want to contribute a few hours or a few months.
 Product ideas, vision and execution are driven by the community.

 Each contribution you make will be rewarded with a fair amount (as determined by the community) of stake in the project.
 Stake is distributed in the form of App Coins.
 If a product is generating revenue, everyone who helped build it receives payment each month.
-During development, Assembly often helps cover expenses like servers and web domains.

 Working on Assembly projects is a great way to learn, challenge yourself and make a meaningful contribution to a great product.
 Also, if the products you help build are successful, you can earn substantial income.